Alton was born on October 16, 1911, in Elgin, Kershaw, South Carolina, the son of Franklin Arthur “Frank” Nelson and Effie F. Goff Nelson.

 According to the United States Census reported on May 12, 1940, Alton Benjamin Nelson (28) rented a home in Blaney, Kershaw County, South Carolina, with his wife Maude Cato Nelson (25).
 It was reported the family members were all born in South Carolina.
 Alton Benjamin Nelson was the township magistrate and Maude Cato Nelson kept house.

-On March 12, 1944, Mr. A. B. Nelson was listed in the newspaper article “Thomas Franklin Nelson.“
+On March 12, 1944, Mr. A. B. Nelson was mentioned in the newspaper article “Thomas Franklin Nelson.“

 Wateree Magistrate J. A. B. Nelson Dies